Cognac vs Whiskey: How To Choose Between the Two

 Understanding the Origins and Heritage

-The story of cognac started in the 16th century with Dutch traders in France.
-This event began an industry that would change the world of spirits.
-In the 18th century, famous houses like Martell and Rémy Martin were founded.
-They set the stage for centuries of tradition.
+Cognac’s story began in the 16th century with Dutch traders in France, sparking an industry that transformed the world of spirits.
+In the 18th century, renowned houses like Martell and Rémy Martin established their brands, laying the foundation for centuries of tradition.

-Whiskey’s history goes back to Ireland and Scotland.
-Variations emerged in other countries.
-The spelling varies: “whisky” in Scotland, Canada, and Japan, and “whiskey” in Ireland and the U.S. Bourbon, an American whiskey, must be at least 51% corn and aged in new charred oak barrels.
+Whiskey’s history goes back to Ireland and Scotland, with variations emerging in other countries.
+The spelling varies: Scotland, Canada, and Japan use “whisky,” while Ireland and the U.S. use “whiskey.”
+Bourbon, an American whiskey, must be at least 51% corn and aged in new charred oak barrels.

 When we compare Hennessy vs Jack Daniel’s, we see two different paths.
 Hennessy, a cognac, comes from grapes in specific French regions.
 Jack Daniel’s, a Tennessee whiskey, is mostly corn.
 Both spirits have their own heritage and production methods, offering unique flavors for different tastes.